For Veterinary Use Only

 We recommend trying to understand why it didn’t work (further imaging, synovial fluid, other factors ( e.g. foot imbalance, conformation, work surface)...etc...).
 This is different from horses that are partial responders.
 These horses should be re-examined at 4-6 weeks and another dose administered as there is strong evidence that the mechanical effect is dose-dependent.
 This is another aim of this study.

-Can horses have some NSAID or other anti OA medications concurrent with Arthramid® Vet?
+Can horses have NSAID’s or other anti-inflammatory medications concurrent with Arthramid®Vet?

-NO NSAID, corticosteroids or other anti-OA medication should be injected.
+NO NSAID, corticosteroids or other anti-inflammatory medication should be injected within 30 days of Arthramid®Vet.
+Oral NSAID's are ok.

 Is it ok to inject several OA joints in the same horse?